npb596/Mitonuclear-Analysis-Project/README.md

 The gene_matcher.py script uses the python random module to pick a random matching gene if multiple match all the criteria of the query gene.
 This necessarily adds randomness to the study.

+## Extracting coding sequences for dN/dS analysis

+The shell script ExtractCodingSequences.sh does most of the heavy lifting here.
+Details are explained in comments in the script but briefly it requires a VCF file with all samples of interest and a reference FASTA genome.
+It also requires several third-party programs to run (module loads in shell script) and requires the ReplaceFastaNames R and Python scripts to be present in the same directory.
+Other than what is in the script, it is worth noting that the VCF file should contain both invariant sites and SNP's, but not indels.
+We used bcftools view to retain only "ref" and "snp" types (http://samtools.github.io/bcftools/bcftools.html#expressions).
+The invariant sites and SNP's are both needed to create an accurate variant consensus FASTA sequence.
+The shell script will mask missing sites but not invariant, so the former should be explicitly given in the VCF file.
+Indels should be removed because they will throw off alignment given by gffread in the shell script.

 # Population Genetic Analysis

 Then methodology used to obtained topology weights, fdM values and Dxy values are described in the following repository: https://github.com/StevisonLab/Arctoides-Hybridization and largely implements scripts found in https://github.com/simonhmartin/genomics_general and https://github.com/simonhmartin/twisst

+## dN/dS Analyses

+Scripts used to implement PAML for dN/dS analyses and to properly weight results of these analyses for a per-gene estimate are provided in ["dNdS-Analysis-Scripts"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/tree/master/dNdS-Analysis-Scripts).

+Usage of these scripts is largely explained in the scripts themselves.
+For a brief explanation, codeml.sh should be run on gene seqeunce files coming from ExtractCodingSequences.sh and dNdS_extraction.sh should be used after codeml is completed.
+File locations are hard-coded into the scripts so may need to be modified for future usage.